Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

 The equation satisfied by the restriction of $V$'s to $\bH^n$ is given by

-Since this is a third order operator, there is no chance for it to be the adjoint of a certain linearized operator depending on the metric $g$ only.
+Since this is a third order operator, it cannot be the adjoint of the linearization of some operator depending on the metric $g$ only.
 However, the Christoffel symbols of the metric $g$ have three free indices.
 This indicates that we should linearize the curvature operator $\cC$ with respect to the connection and the metric, that is adopt a point of view \`a la Palatini (see for example \cite[Appendix~E]{Wald}).

-In what follows, we shall work only with the higher order terms, that is at the level of the principal symbol to keep matters simple.
-This serves just as a motivation for the introduction of the curvature operator $F_k$.
+To keep things simple we will in what follows work only with the highest order terms, that is at the level of the principal symbol.
+This is hopefully sufficient to motivate the introduction of the curvature operator $F_k$.